lamdoanduc/Predictive-analysis-Projects/Titanic-Logistic-model--master-2/README.md

 # Titanic data set and the logistic Regression model

 The dataset is  from the [Titanic Data Set from Kaggle](https://www.kaggle.com/c/titanic).
 Using Logistic regression model to to predict a classification- survival or deceased.
+The exploratory data analysis and model setup are presented in the *.ypynb file

 ## The model predictions vs reality